 A proximity function does not require that $C\neq\varnothing$ and it is a useful tool, particularly for situations when $C\neq\varnothing$ does not hold, or cannot be verified.
-An enlightening discussion of proximity functions and their relations with the convex feasibility problem can be found in Cegielski's book \cite[Subsection 1.3.4]{Cegielski2012Book}.
+An enlightening discussion of proximity functions for the convex feasibility problem can be found in Cegielski's book \cite[Subsection 1.3.4]{Cegielski2012Book}.
 An important and often used proximity function is